nilayjha99/Android-Things-Mqtt-DEMO/README.md

 + or Install the app via adb.

 <blockquote>
-<b>You can also use this project for othet Android Things compitable boards just change the pin name accordingly,
+<b>You can also use this project for other Android Things compitable boards just change the pin name accordingly,
 here "BCM5"</b>
 </blockquote>